-Students completing the Classical Humanities minor (or a self-designed Classics major) with Greek emphasis will use their knowledge of ancient Greek history and their ability to read original Greek authors to pursue research in an area of special interest to the student, culminating in a formal paper and a public presentation (e.g., at Jewell's annual Duke Undergraduate Colloquium).
+Students completing the Classical Humanities minor with Greek emphasis will use their knowledge of ancient Greek history and their ability to read original Greek authors to pursue research in an area of special interest to the student, culminating in a formal paper and a public presentation (e.g., at Jewell's annual Duke Undergraduate Colloquium).
 Prerequisite: consent of the instructor.